 The bill amends the Revised School Code to enhance the accreditation requirements for school districts in Michigan.
-It stipulates that if a school district desires full accreditation, it must provide a core academic curriculum that aligns with state board recommended model core academic curriculum content standards.
-The bill emphasizes that these standards must focus solely on academic and cognitive instruction, excluding any non-essential attitudes, beliefs, or value systems.
-Additionally, the state board is tasked with developing and periodically updating these standards, ensuring they include specific learning objectives in subjects such as history, reading, and writing, with a particular emphasis on the science of reading for grades K to 6.
+It stipulates that if a school district desires full accreditation, it must provide a core academic curriculum that complies with specific state standards.
+The bill emphasizes that the curriculum must focus solely on academic and cognitive instruction, excluding non-essential attitudes, beliefs, or value systems.
+Additionally, it mandates that the state board develop and periodically update model core academic curriculum content standards, which must include specific learning objectives in various subjects, including history, reading, and writing, with a particular focus on the science of reading for grades K to 6.

 House Introduced Bill: 380.1278